Definition 1

 Definition 3

-GHG Reporting Standard means a standard for measuring[, reporting] and managing Greenhouse Gas Emissions published by [the GHG Protocol the International Standards Organisation/ the BSI Group/ The Carbon Footprint Standard].
+GHG Reporting Standard means a standard for measuring[, reporting] and managing Greenhouse Gas Emissions published by [the GHG Protocol OR the International Organization for Standardization OR the BSI Group].

 Drafting notes and guidance